cms66/rpi-pyhome/README.md

-# rpi-pyhome
+# The rpi-pyhome project
-Python based setup for home network
+A Python based setup system for a network of Raspberry Pi's with multiple sensors/cameras, running as a "Beowulf cluster"